back

 How To Start Zero-sum Budgeting

 To start the zero-sum budget, you need to figure out your exact monthly income and expenses.
 Once you have that, you’ll have to make some spending categories.
 You can do this electronically through an app, or spreadsheet, or you use pen and paper.
 With a budgeting app, you may be able to have automatic payments set up from your bank account, so you don’t even have to think about where your money is going.
-For most people, their spending categories may look like this:

-• Child care
+- Child care

-• Rent or mortgage payment.
+- Rent or mortgage payment

 Once you have all of the different categories, you can start adding money to each category.
-With the zero-sum budget, you will have to keep going until you have zero dollars left.
+You will have to keep going until you have zero dollars left.
 This means you’ll have to plan ahead of the month before you spend your money.
 Sounds pretty simple right?

 That is because it is!
-The zero sum budgeting method is one of the easiest budgeting methods out there, one reason it is popular for beginners.
+The zero sum budgeting method is one of the easiest methods out there, one reason it is popular for beginners.
 Even businesses use this method.
 An April 2022 survey done by Gartner Inc. found that with over 300 global finance executives, 26% said they planned to zero-base their budgets.1

 Some Advantages of Zero-sum Budgeting